MicrosoftDocs/entra-docs/docs/identity/saas-apps/lookout-secure-access-tutorial.md

 #### SP initiated:

-* Go to Lookout Secure Access Sign-on URL directly and initiate the login flow from there.
+* Go to Lookout SSE Management Console URL directly and initiate the login with IDP flow from there.

 #### IDP initiated: